Java 21 · Project Loom · Spring Boot 3.2+

 GET /api/orders/1

 HTTP request arrives at Tomcat.
-New virtual thread created immediately — no thread pool queue.
+No thread pool queue — a new virtual thread is created immediately for every request.

 Virtual Thread